 BrightSparks resources March 2018 - for GCSE and A Level teachers

-We have created some resources inspired by the concert on 5 March, which you can download below.
+A written resource pack, inspired by the concert on 5 March, is available to download below.
 While the content is linked to the concert, it can also stand alone, so you do not need to have been at the concert to use it.
 The resources include analysis of extracts from Rodeo (AQA GCSE), Star Wars (Edexcel GCSE) and Psycho (Edexcel A Level), as well as general guidance and activities about film composition, which could be useful for anyone preparing for the 'composing to a brief' aspect of GCSE and A Level exams.

 In the resource pack, you will find references to the video playlists and Explore More content below.